Home » Content ‘biggest-growing online activity’ – OPA

 “More and more traditionally offline activities – from getting news, to finding entertainment information to checking the weather or traffic – are moving online.
 News and information sites see a consistent pattern that helps drive the growth: major news and seasonal events lead to traffic spikes, but traffic remains consistently higher even after the events have passed.”

-One Response to “Content ‘biggest-growing online activity’ – OPA”
+1 thought on “Content ‘biggest-growing online activity’ – OPA

 I have more or less stopped reading newspapers.
 I think blogs are more human, thats why people prefer then.
 They are less condescending and more to the point.
 They feel less like PR Hype.
 Most importantly newspapers are slow.
 I can hear whats going on before a journalist knows.